drax10/joshuadraxten.com/posts/turing-complete-css.md

 **Managing Scope**

 The most difficult part of this project was managing different loops.
-If I encounter a `]` command I may need to go back to it’s corresponding `[` command, but if there is a loop within that loop, it cannot return to any specific `[` symbol.
+If the program encounters a `]` command it needs to go back to thes corresponding `[` command, not the first one it finds.
+This is very difficult to solve with only css and html.

 To have a useful bracket matching system in CSS, I need to be able to change the position of a bracket element in a flat structure.
 Doing this with simple sibling selectors is impossible without listing out every possible combination, which in my opinion is cheating.